 Polling data from the National Science Foundation actually show that the number of Americans believing in astrology has risen significantly over the last ten years.
 The trend is dominated by 18-24 year-old age group, where the increase in astrology belief is alarmingly high.
 This is despite the Millennial Generation (those born from the early 1980s to early 2000s) having much lower rates of religious affiliation and belief compared with older Americans.
 For astrology, significant increases also were found all the way into the younger end of the Baby Boom Generation (born mid 1940s-early 1960s).
-Between the Millennial and Boomer generations is Generation X, whose members, like Millennials, also cling much less to traditional religion compared with older generations.
+Between the Millennial and Boomer generations is Generations.
 Clearly, the basis of such dramatic changes in belief must be environmental (cultural and society) rather than genetic, and it could be that astrology and other "new age" beliefs are rapidly replacing traditional religious ideas.

-Thus, while susceptibility to bias and "spiritual" thinking (for lack of a better term) seems to be influenced to some extend by biology, the form that it takes might now be transitioning, due to cultural, nurturing factors.
+Thus, while susceptibility to bias and "spiritual" thinking (for lack of a better term) seems to be influenced to some extent by biology, the form that it takes might now be transitioning, due to cultural, nurturing factors.
 Whether it's a fault, or something not so bad, is something that we can debate in another setting.
 As for whether it is in ourselves, here we can say that Shakespeare was partly correct.
 It is partly in ourselves, and partly in our environment.

-David Warmflash is an astrobiologist, physician, and science writer.
-Follow @CosmicEvolution to read what he is saying on Twitter.
+David Warmflash is an astrobiologist, physician and science writer.
+BIO.
+Follow him on Twitter @CosmicEvolution.